ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Updated signaling of semantics for binary encoded scopes.

-* Considered the upload of Access Tokens in the DTLS 1.3 Handshake.
+* Considered the upload of access tokens in the DTLS 1.3 Handshake.

 * Fixes in IANA registrations.